 Gold and silver swam in red ink during the March 19 trading session, joining the broader market decline amid economic and geopolitical uncertainty over the Iranian conflict.

-An ounce of gold fell almost 6 percent, to around $4,620 on the COMEX division of the New York Mercantile Exchange.
-Following a meteoric start to the year, the yellow metal has pared most of its gains and is up just 6 percent year to date.
+An ounce of gold fell by almost 6 percent, to about $4,620 on the COMEX division of the New York Mercantile Exchange.
+Following a meteoric start to the year, the yellow metal has pared most of its gains and is up by just 6 percent year-to-date.

-Silver, the sister commodity to gold, plunged about 10 percent, to below $70 per ounce.
-The white metal has erased all of this year’s gains and is down nearly 2 percent.
+Silver, the sister commodity to gold, plunged by about 10 percent, to below $70 per ounce.
+The white metal has erased all of this year’s gains and is down by nearly 2 percent.

 Exchange-traded funds (ETFs) connected to the precious metals also sank at the opening bell.
-The iShares Silver Trust ETF, for example, fell 10 percent, while the ProShares Ultra Silver ETF tanked around 20 percent.
+The iShares Silver Trust ETF, for example, fell by 10 percent, while the ProShares Ultra Silver ETF tanked by about 20 percent.

-Mining stocks also slumped, with Newmont Corporation and Barrick Mining tumbling more than 7 percent.
-Shares of Agnico Eagle Mines, Franco-Nevada Corp, and Wheaton Precious Metals Corp fell 6 percent.
+Mining stocks also slumped: Share prices of Newmont Corp.
+(NEM) and Barrick Mining (B) tumbled by more than 7 percent.
+Share prices of Agnico Eagle Mines (AEM), Franco-Nevada Corp.
+(FNV), and Wheaton Precious Metals Corp.
+(WPM) fell by 6 percent.

 Similar downward movements were observed in overseas markets.